dragomano/Light-Portal/website/docs/getting-started/installation.md

 # Installation
 There are no subtleties here.
 Light Portal can be installed like any other modification for SMF - through the package manager.

+## Requirements
+* Modern browser with JavaScript enabled
+* Internet (the portal and many plugins load scripts and styles from CDN)
+* PHP 8.0 or higher
+* PHP extension `intl` to localize some language strings properly
+* PHP extensions `dom` and `implexml` to export/import pages and blocks
+* PHP extension `zip` to export/import plugins

 :::info

 It is enough to download the archive with the portal files (in SMF this is called a package) from the [official catalog](https://custom.simplemachines.org/mods/index.php?mod=4244) and upload via the package manager on your forum.